DennisSchwartz/gff2graph/README.md

 ### Flexibility
 Any system which needs to get things perfect from the get-to is doomed to fail.
 Iteration and failing fast are key in my opinion.
 I want a system which can grow and change over time, where components can be replaced and upgraded.
-It should also not be locked into any specific vendor or environment - ideally a data pipeline can run on my laptop as well as on the cloud.
+It should also not be locked into any specific vendor or environment - ideally a data pipeline can run on my laptop as well as on any cloud provider.

 ### Scalability
 To continue on from the point above, using a tool like dagster allows relatively simple migration to bigger, cloud-based systems from a simple starting project.
 It integrates with things like dbt, Databricks etc.